by Guest Blogger Leslie Annis

 When you think JordanCon, you probably think Wheel of Time, but it’s far more than that.
 One thing that surprises many newbies is how many con-attendees haven’t even finished reading the series.
 In fact, you can go all weekend without talking WoT at all!
 If you’re intimidated by attending solo, think of bringing a non-Wheel-of-Time-reading friend—there are plenty of things to do that are not Wheel of Time specific, and JordanCon is a family friendly convention with lots to offer.

-Remember: everyone's out to have a good time, and you'll come away from a whirlwind weekend feeling like you've met family you didn't know you had.
+Remember: everyone's out to have a good time, and you'll come away from a sensational weekend feeling like you've met family you didn't know you had.

 JordanCon Specific Programming